VCE Biology Unit 2 - Africa

-- How to investigate the structural, physiological and behavioural adaptations that allow mammals to survive in Africa
+- The structural, physiological and behavioural adaptations that allow mammals to survive in Africa

-- About the relationships and interdependencies between African species, as represented by food webs
+- About relationships and interdependencies between African species, as represented by food webs

 Connect and Understand

-At Werribee Open Range Zoo students investigate and compare the diet and dentition of a range of African species, with a focus on ungulates.
-Immersed amongst habitat, students will gain insight into living systems and keystone species.
-They will explore the interdependencies of an African food chain and the potential impacts of changes to a keystone species in the ecosystem.
-Students will need their workbook for use in their workshop.
+Students will investigate and compare the diet and dentition of a range of African species, with a focus on ungulates.
+Students will observe a species’ habitat, gaining insight into living systems and keystone species.
+They will explore the interdependencies of an African food chain, including impacts when species are introduced or removed.

 Your zoo visit will include: Introduction (for arrivals between 9:45am – 10:00am), Zoo Teacher workshop (70 minutes), Safari Bus Tour (40 minutes) and keeper talks.
 Check out your Teaching Guide for other ideas of what to do at the zoo.